-Buying a business can be stressful, here are some questions to ask
+Buying a business can be stressful, here are some questions to consider

 Lowering prices to get more customers when ready to sell? read 8

-8 questions to ask when buying a business
+8 questions to consider when buying a business

 If you're thinking of buying a business, it's important to ask the right questions.
 This will help you make an informed decision and red flags when buying a business down the road.
 Here are some questions to get you started.